WomenInLinux/RHCSA_TO_Infrastructure/README.md

 Everyone will need a gitlab account its free and we can do this in class as well.
 Go over to https://www.gitlab.com.
 We will need AWS and GCP accounts.

-Here is the mindmap of what we will discuss
+Here is the mindmap of what we will discuss.
+This will be broken down into each hour we have.
-# MindMap
+# MindMap of Dicussion
 ![alt text](RHCSA_to_Infrastructure_Automation_Engineer.png)